srivats0603/Algos_Practice/README.md

 "remv_elem.py" - Given an array nums and a value val, this removes all instances of that value in-place and returns the new length

 "reverse_integer.py" - Given a 32-bit signed integer, this reverses digits of an integer.
 This implementation does not use strings.

+"reverse_linked_list.py" - An iterative algo to reverse a linkedlist.

 "reverse_string.py" - Simple O(n) algo to reverse a string.